 Murthy (Rajkumar), a young teacher committed to the idea of social service, takes charge of an unruly village school to turn it into a disciplined unit.
 He and his wife Nirmala blissfully enjoy their newly married life in their new neighborhood.
-Despite the efforts of their friendly neighbors, Nirmala dies during her child delivery.
+Despite the efforts of their friendly neighbors, Nirmala dies during childbirth.
 Murthy finds it difficult to manage home and work; his child falls sick and turns deaf.
 For the child’s sake, he marries Ganga, a deaf and dumb girl.
 The Murthy family becomes a happy unit once again – communicating well with each other, thanks to the art of lip-reading.
 In order to share this empowering knowledge with others, the family opens a school for the deaf and dumb.
 When Murthy’s child dies in a fire accident – Ganga not able to hear its cries – the Murthy family finds internal peace in their selfless social work.
-During Ganga’s next delivery, a tense Murthy relives his past, but all is well when they beget a hale baby.
+During Ganga’s next delivery, a tense Murthy relives his past, but all is well when they beget a hale and healthy baby.

 Cinephile and film critic Manu Chakravathy has termed the film Naandi and its director N Lakshminarayan as the ‘progenitor of the Kannada New Wave Cinema’ for the way it has picked up its social issue and the way it has shunned melodrama to look at the inner spaces of its character.
 Along with MV Krishnaswamy and SR Puttanna Kanagal, N Lakshminarayan is seen to have brought a certain amount of dignity to the creative role of the director in the Kannada film Industry.